STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

     ## [1] "tbl_df"     "tbl"        "data.frame"

+This is another way we could find that `gapminder` is a data frame.

-The columns can be found using the `ncol` function
+The number of columns can be found using the `ncol` function:

 ``` r
 ncol(gapminder)